 - Encourage more well-trained, educated agents (something both your agents and customers will appreciate);

-  - Make for better customer experience via interactions with more well-trained, pleasant agents;
+- Improve customer service and experience via interactions with more well-trained, pleasant agents;

 - Motivate your team to set high goals (or even vie for promotion) via healthy competitions;

 - Provide a way of assessing your call center agents’ performance; and